This is where I keep all the unbelievably amazing stuff that will rock your socks off.

 "Blackheart" appears in the Summer 2020 issue of Deep Magic magazine.

 "Star Jumpers" appears in Black Infinity magazine issue #5.
 Available at Amazon.

 "The Lost God-Warriors of Dhujapur" appeared in the October 2018 issue of Factor Four Magazine.

-"Dragon's Hand" my short story that won the 2018 Baen Fantasy Adventure Award, appears on Baen.com, was reprinted in the charity anthology A Dragon and Her Girl which you can buy a Barnes & Noble, and Amazon, and was translated to appear in the February 2021 edition of Chinese magazine Science Fiction World.
+"Dragon's Hand" my short story that won the 2018 Baen Fantasy Adventure Award, appears on Baen.com, was reprinted in the charity anthology A Dragon and Her Girl which you can buy a Barnes & Noble, and was translated to appear in the February 2021 edition of Chinese magazine Science Fiction World.

 "That Other Austin Severs" appeared in Every Day Fiction on March 26, 2018.

 "Lapse" appeared in Unsung Stories on May 13, 2016.